evazhang612/sokt-landing/_pages/technicals.md

 Previously I've worked on projects in Deep Learning research @[Stanford ML](https://stanfordmlgroup.github.io/)(Professor Andrew Ng's research group, Coauthor NeurIPS 2019 Climate 19'), @[World Bank Group](https://www.worldbank.org/) ([Famine Prediction](https://www.worldbank.org/en/programs/famine-early-action-mechanism)), and [Stanford Center for Biomedical Informatics Research](https://bmir.stanford.edu/) (EHR Patient Outcomes, Primary Coauthor WiML 18').
 Last summer, I worked on improving image label granularity for company-wide [Vision Semantic Service @ Google](https://images.google.com/) (visual search applications include Lens, Vision AI, OCR).
 Freshman summer I worked on Genome Assembly software for [Stanford Biology](https://www.morrisonlabatstanford.org/) and worked on a deep learning project at a startup called Omniscience.

+I came into Stanford interested in Bioengineering / Health Policy, and took Chem 31X, Philosophy, and Energy Policy first quarter.
+Community and mentorship was (and is) a really important part of how my interests evolved.
+Here's a [brief instagram snippet](https://www.instagram.com/p/B7kewSMh4MH/) from Stanford Women in CS on how I got started in Computer Science.
+Always happy to chat and share my experiences if you're unsure about a path in CS!

 ## Sample Technical Courses
 Stay tuned for a CS course on AI Interpretability & Fairness listed under **CS81SI** I'm designing for the spring!
 (If you really care about a specific course grade, you can click on the course dropdown, but please don't feel obliged).